jmsaylor/Sentiment-Analysis-Microservices-Project/README.md

 ## Discord Sentiment Analysis Microservices Project

-## Overview
+## Motivation

-Real-time monitoring of AI sentiment scores of multiple channels in a Discord Server.
+Monitoring of AI sentiment scores of multiple channels in a Discord Server.

 ## Tech Stack